 - Superstructure Replacement, removing the existing superstructure and replacing it with a new superstructure and modernizing the piers at an estimated cost of $6.864M.

 - Bridge Replacement, which would entail removing the existing and structure and replacing it with a new one at an estimated cost of $9.256M.

 The bridge would ultimately be replaced by a new four-lane bridge at an actual cost of $8.3 Million.
-Construction on the new Arsenal Street Bridge would start in January 2019.
+Construction on the new Arsenal Street Bridge started in January 2019.
 With crews working around the clock, it opened to the public in December 2019 with an anticipated lifespan of 75 years.

-Part of the 2017 draft report included an analysis of accident history on the bridge.
+Part of the 2017 draft report included an analysis of the accident history on the bridge.
 The study period was from 4/1/08 to 6/30/12 and found 42 accidents.
 45% of the 42 accidents were related to slippery pavement.
 14 accidents occurred on wet pavement and 5 on snow, slush and/or icy pavement.

-The predominate accident patterns identified were rear-ends and lane change.
-Twenty four accidents involved vehicles being rear ended while either stopped or slowed.
+The predominant accident patterns identified were rear-ends and lane changes.
+Twenty-four accidents involved vehicles being rear-ended while either stopped or slowed.
 Fourteen accidents involved lane changes.
 The remaining 4 accidents were: left turn, right turn, u-turn, and hit a dog.